 Dates, times and locations of our upcoming meetings

-The Community Preservation Act was signed by Governor Cellucci and Lieutenant Governor Swift on September 14, 2000.
+About us: The Community Preservation Act was signed by Governor Cellucci and Lieutenant Governor Swift on September 14, 2000.
 Robert Durand, Secretary of Environmental Affairs, originally sponsored the legislation when he was a State Senator.
 Mr. Durand championed the law's enactment.
 The Community Preservation Act provides new funding sources which can be used to address three core community concerns:

 Acquisition and preservation of open spaceOver the years, the residents of Georgetown have many times expressed a desire to preserve the small-town character of their community.
 From the earliest efforts at drafting a master plan in the 1960s to the current Master Plan, the goals of preserving open space, protecting the town’s historical heritage, and providing recreational areas, while at the same time retaining the small town atmosphere of Georgetown, have been repeatedly affirmed.
 However, meeting the more pressing needs of our schools, roads, and public safety have always made it difficult for the town to fund such long-term programs.